 Most drivers who have heated windshields already know they have them, but if you’re unsure whether your windshield emits heat, take a look at the glass near the base of your wipers.
-If you can see tiny, thin, curvy wires embedded in there or little gridlines, you have a heated windshield.
+If you can see tiny, thin, curvy wires or little gridlines embedded in there, you have a heated windshield.

 If your vision isn’t so great, another way to determine if you have a heated windshield is to look for the button on your dashboard.
 You should see a little icon somewhere that looks a lot like the icon for your rear defrost.
 If you want a foolproof way to check, thumb through the index of your owner’s manual and look for a section titled, “windshield.”